matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Strive for clarity and simplicity in your work, as it not only enhances maintainability but also greatly reduces the likelihood of bugs.
 Invest time in writing self-explanatory and well-structured code, using comments judiciously, and adhering to consistent style conventions.
 Always keep in mind that you're not just communicating with machines, but also with fellow human beings who will inherit or interact with your code."

 (Note: The given text is 106 words)

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
+Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and solving problems more quickly.
+Finally, always be open to learning and trying new technologies and programming languages, which will keep you ahead of the curve and ready for new challenges.